vevv/eat/README.md

 - [ ] Test with WSL

 # Credits
-Thanks to pcroland for his [deew](https://github.com/pcroland/deew) project which was the base for this.
+Thanks to pcroland for his [deew](https://github.com/pcroland/deew) project which was the base for this (originally meant as a fork, ended up rewritten from scratch, with only DEE xml config files being reused).